gofiber/docs/blog/2026-04-12-fiber-v3-error-handling-production.md

 The scariest thing in production is not that errors happen.
 It is that the wrong information leaks when they do.

-A default error handler might respond with a stack trace, a raw database error, or an internal file path.
-During development, that is helpful.
+In Fiber v3, the default error handler sends `err.Error()` to the client, which can expose a raw database error, an internal file path, or other library-generated details.
+Panics are a separate concern: Fiber does not recover them by default, so they crash the process unless you enable the Recover middleware.
+During development, that kind of visibility is helpful.
 In production, it is a security incident waiting to happen.
 An attacker learns your ORM, your table schema, maybe even the specific query that failed.
 All from a 500 response you never thought anyone would read.

 Fiber v3's error handling is designed around one idea: handlers return errors, and a central handler decides what the client sees.
 That separation sounds simple, but it changes how you structure error responses across your entire application.